 HOSPITALITY & COST

 The conference costs $60 to attend.
 ICAS members receive a $10 discount and you can become a member while filling out the conference registration form.
 There is also a $10 discount for students and people who are unemployed.
 If cost is a prohibiting factor in attending please contact us.
 We offer a limited number of volunteer space for people who are willing to work at the conference in exchange for admission.

 All conference attendees will receive a travel mug to keep and for use at the conference.
 Please note that this effort is done to run the event in a waste-free manner so we will not be providing cups throughout the conference.
-Attendees will also receive two lunches as well as coffee, tea, fruits, vegetables, and other snacks throughout.
+Attendees will also receive two lunches, the ability to attend a local vegan pot luck, as well as coffee, tea, fruits, vegetables, and other snacks throughout.
 All hospitality will be vegan and cruelty-free.
 Please indicate any allergies you have when registering for the conference.
-Attendees will also receive a welcome packet and will be invited to organized get-togethers at the conference hotel at night.

 While all presentations, talks, etc will be taking place on Rice University’s campus the official conference hotel is the Wyndham Medical Center Hotel & Suites, which is walking distance from campus.
 Registration and some social events will be scheduled to take place at the Wyndham.
 They have secure our group a rate of $109.00 a night.
 You can make reservations by either calling the hotel directly at 713-577-1230 and asking for the “Critical Animal Studies” group rate of by booking online at http://www.wyndham.com/groupevents2013/47155_CLINICALANIMALSTUDIES/main.wnt.